Love On Tour

-Love On Tour is the ongoing second concert tour by English singer-songwriter Harry Styles, in support of his second and third studio albums, Fine Line, which was released on 13 December 2019, and Harry's House, which was released on 20 May 2022.
-The tour consists of seven legs spreading over the course of 22 months starting on 4 September 2021 in Las Vegas, Nevada, and is set to finish on 22 July 2023 in Reggio Emilia, Italy.
+Love On Tour was the second concert tour by English singer-songwriter Harry Styles, in support of his second and third studio albums, Fine Line (2019) and Harry's House (2022).
+The tour consisted of seven legs spreading over the course of 22 months starting on 4 September 2021 in Las Vegas, Nevada, and concluded on 22 July 2023 in Reggio Emilia, Italy.

-After being postponed twice due to social restrictions amid the ongoing COVID-19 pandemic, the tour began on 4 September 2021 in Las Vegas, Nevada supporting Fine Line, consisting of 42 announced US dates in total.
-Styles later began touring internationally in June, promoting Fine Line as well as Harry's House.
-Love On Tour became one of the first full capacity indoor arena concert cycle to happen in the United States in the aftermath of the pandemic.
-The tour grossed a total of $95 million and sold 719,000 tickets from 42 shows performed in North America from September to November 2021.
+After being postponed twice due to the COVID-19 pandemic, the tour began on 4 September 2021 in Las Vegas, Nevada supporting Fine Line, consisting of 42 announced US dates in total.
+Styles later began touring internationally in June of the following year, promoting Fine Line as well as Harry's House.
+Love On Tour became one of the first full-capacity indoor arena concert tours to occur in the United States since the pandemic.
+The first leg grossed a total of $95 million and sold 719,000 tickets from 42 shows performed in North America from September to November 2021.
 The tour made another $55 million and sold 638,000 tickets from the 23 shows performed in Europe from June to July 2022.
+In total, Love On Tour grossed $617.3 million and sold five million tickets.